2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ![image](assets/en/31.webp)

 Click "test connection" to ensure you correctly entered the connection details.
-After the connection confirms to be good, click save, and BTCPay Server shows the store is updated with a Lightning Node.
+After the connection is confirmed to be good, click 'Save', and BTCPay Server shows that the store is updated with a Lightning Node.

 ### Managing internal Lightning node LND (Server administrator)